 - Click here for more information and tickets.

 6. Celebrate Festa De’ Noantri

-This festival, in which locals celebrate the Madonna of Mount Carmel, takes place in the Trastevere district, usually over a few weeks in July.
+This festival, in which locals celebrate the Madonna of Mount Carmel, takes place in the Trastevere district, usually over the last few weeks in July.

 After reaching its final destination, it will stay there until the end of the festival when it will return to its original location by boat along the Tiber.